HICL acquires remaining stake in M17/M18 motorway section for €41m

 London-listed HICL Infrastructure is to acquire the remaining 50 per cent interest in the M17/M18 Gort to Tuam motorway that it doesn’t already own in a €41 million deal.

-The road, which forms part of the “Atlantic Motorway” route, is a 57km road and dual carriageway that links Gort and Tuam.
+The road, which forms part of the “Atlantic Motorway” route, is a 57km road and dual carriageway linking the Galway towns.
 It replaced the N17, the road made famous by the band The Saw Doctors.

 The infrastructure investment company, which is managed by InfraRed Capital Partners, is acquiring the stake from the Marguerite I Fund in a transaction that is expected to be completed by the end of September.